vincentc168777/Game-Enemy-AI/README.md

 <br>

-For the pathfinding, I used the Astar algorithm
+For the pathfinding, I used the A-star algorithm
 It finds the best path to a random location or where the player is while making sure it does not hit obstacles.<br>

 ![image](https://github.com/vincentc168777/Game-Enemy-AI/assets/93815609/ebfa15fb-eac1-416d-95e9-5f0d441f4a5b)